AzlinRusnan/MovieLens_Data_Analysis_with_MongoDB_and_Cassandra/README.md

 4. Find all the users with age less than 20 years old.
 5. Find all the users who have the occupation "scientist" and are between 30 and 40 years old.

+## Coding Information

+I have answered the following questions using different databases:

+- Questions i, ii, and iii: MongoDB

+- Questions iv and v: Cassandra (our gossiper)

+Hence, you will see the coding divided into two sections: MongoDB and Cassandra.
+The full code for both databases will be included in the index section.

 ## Python 🐍 Script Elements

 ### 1. Python Libraries Used